Science-Camp-TUI/tutorials/docs/machine-learning/audio-processing.md

      def open_audio_file(path: str, sample_rate=48000, offset=0.0, duration=None):
     ```

-    Use the [load function](https://librosa.org/doc/latest/generated/librosa.load.html#librosa.load){:target="_blank"} from the Python package librosa to load the file inside the function as **mono audio** and return the sample samples and the sample rate.
+    Use the [load function](https://librosa.org/doc/latest/generated/librosa.load.html#librosa.load){:target="_blank"} from the Python package librosa to load the file inside the function as **mono audio** and return the sample samples and the sample rate. `offset` and `duration`  are important arguments, when files are too large to be loaded at once. they allow for loading only a part of the file.

 4. Write another function `save_signal` that takes a filename, a signal (samples) as arguments and uses the [write function](https://python-soundfile.readthedocs.io/en/0.11.0/#read-write-functions){:target="_blank"} from the soundfile package to write an audio signal to a wav file.

 5. Now go back to `main.py` import your two functions and test them by loading the test file `test_1min.wav` and save it again under a different name.
 Listen to the saved file!

-6. Have a look on how the signal is stored as a numpy array.
+6. Have a look on how the signal is stored as a [numpy array](https://numpy.org/doc/stable/reference/generated/numpy.array.html){:target="_blank"}.

-### Part 2 - Splitting audio
+### Part 2 - Splitting audio and plotting the signal

 In order to process the audio by the machine learning model, we need to split it into chunks of a specific length.